mariamgerges575/E-mail-web-application/README.md

 ## Design Patterns Used:
 ##### 1. Proxy design pattern:
-We used the Proxy Design Pattern control access to database class, allowing to perform something either before or after the request gets through to it (e.g., verifying password or making sure that the receiver’s email is an actual existing email).
+  used to control access database class, allowing to perform something either before or after the request gets through to it (e.g., verifying password or making sure that the receiver’s email is an actual existing email).
 ##### 2. Singleton design pattern:
-  We used this pattern to make sure that the database class has only one instance to provide a global access point to this instance.
+  used to make sure that the database class has only one instance to provide a global access point to this instance.
 ##### 3. Filter design pattern:
-  We this this design pattern simply to implement filter feature.
+  used simply to implement filter feat.
 ##### 4. Builder design pattern:
-  We used the Builder Design Pattern to build an object of type user with a different number of attributes.
+  used to build an object of type user with a different number of attributes.
 ##### 5. State design pattern:
   We implemented the state design pattern to handle the different states of the user’s